Stefenyo/Next-R3F-Playground/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-## Components

-- `TrackingCircle`: A component that renders a single circle with blurred edges using a custom GLSL shader and allows subtle mouse tracking.
-  The shader uses the `smoothstep` function to create a smooth transition between the circle's edge and the background, creating the blurred effect.

-## Components/scenes

-- `CirclesScene`: Uses the `TrackingCircle` component to create a scene that renders two blurred circles with different `trackingIntensity`.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.